theQRL/hyperion/docs/abi-spec.rst

 Through ``abi.encodePacked()``, Hyperion supports a non-standard packed mode where:

 - types shorter than 64 bytes are concatenated directly, without padding or sign extension
+- ``function`` values are encoded as the 64-byte address followed by the four selector bytes
 - dynamic types are encoded in-place and without the length.
 - array elements are padded, but still encoded in-place